mignon-p/hs-wiringPi/README.md

 Similar diagrams are available on [the wiringPi site][5] or on [pinout.xyz][6].

-One additional wrinkle is that revision 1 boards (those with only 256 megs of RAM) use different Broadcom GPIO numbers for a few of the pins.
+One additional wrinkle is that some very early Raspberry Pis use different Broadcom GPIO numbers for a few of the pins.
 WiringPi automatically takes this into account, but it means that equality for `Pin` actually depends on which board revision you have.

 ## Licensing